-We will do our best to supply beer for the green room but it always goes quickly.
+We will do our best to supply beer for the green room, kindly donated by Sun King Brewing, but it always goes quickly.
 After that, you’re on your own.

 And be sure to bring your good-time, party attitude.
 This is very busy event run by a staff of volunteers.
 So please be patient and help us by being on time and ready to play.

 Yes!
 Please post as much as you can on your Facebook page, Twitter feed, Instagram queue, and websites.
 Our bands commonly post rehearsal photos, links to favorite performances by the bands we’re covering, and their favorite Tonic moments.
 And please always tag our Twitter and Facebook pages and use this year’s hashtag to make it all more link-able: #tonicball.